AnuragBambardekar/meridian-restaurant/README.md

-# Meridian Restaurant WebApp using ReactJS
+# Meridian Restaurant (Landing Page) WebApp using ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).